drush-ops/drush/README.txt

                                 (defaults to current directory or anywhere in a Drupal directory tree) -l <uri> , --uri=<uri>        URI of the Drupal site to use -v, --verbose                 Display verbose output.
-  --php                         The absolute path to your php binary.

 Very intensive scripts can exhaust your available PHP memory.
 One remedy is to just restart automatically using bash.
 For example: